• Twitter

 • Premises – we keep children safe in our environment and ensure it is fit for purpose.

 • Curriculum – we provide positive learning experiences and we teach children how to keep themselves safe.
-Our curriculum is enhanced by visits and visitors e.g. community police, road safety team, Show Racism the Red Card.
+Our curriculum is enhanced by visits and visitors e.g. community police, road safety team, Dog’s trust, Show Racism the Red Card and the railway.

-• E-Safety – we work with a number of professionals to ensure that children are knowledgeable about dangers online and how to protect themselves.
+• Online Safety – we work with a number of professionals to ensure that children are knowledgeable about dangers online and how to protect themselves.

 • Outside School – we work in collaboration with others to ensure that children work in safe environments and participate in safe activities when out of school.